 A short drive from the scene of the Beijing photos could take you to the site of a $2.1b A.I. research park to host 400 businesses and churn out $7.6b in annual output by 2023.
 The chair of the US Defense Innovation Advisory Board recently spoke plainly on the subject of the rise in China’s A.I. capabilities; “By 2020, they will have caught up.
 By 2025, they will be better than us.
 By 2030, they will dominate the industries of A.I.”

-Or you could pop down to the Beihang University and its School of Astronautics and discuss China’s plans to have nuclear-powered space shuttles by 2040 which will “colonise the solar system.”
+Or you could pop down to the Beihang University and its School of Astronautics and discuss China’s plans to have nuclear-powered space shuttles by 2040 which will “colonize the solar system.”
 These feats are just a drop in the ocean of advances which have driven China’s rise on the world stage and a fiercely proud population that no longer sees a reason to back down.

 1. “I’ve heard that it’s fine to operate in China without having a China business [typically a WFOE or a Joint Venture] because they will never catch you or if they do you can usually get off just by paying the person $500.”
 My Response: Twenty years ago, maybe.
-Now, if you get caught doing business in China without you and your company (and even those who work for you in China) will be in big trouble.
+Now, if you get caught doing business in China without a WFOE or a JV you and your company (and even those who work for you in China) will be in big trouble.
 See Doing Business in China with Deportation or Worse Hanging Over Your Head.
 And note that going into China via Hong Kong hasn’t really worked in most situations for a decade.
 See A Hong Kong Company Is NOT a Mainland China Company and a Hong Kong Trademark is NOT a Mainland China Trademark.
 And paying bribes has always been a really bad idea for a whole host of reasons.
 See China Bribery.
 Not Smart and Not Necessary.